trim21/bencode-py/readme.md

 ## Development

-this project use [meson](https://github.com/mesonbuild/meson) for building, normally you do not need to install meson, you only need to install python deps from `pip install -r requirements.txt`
+There is also `CMakeLists.txt` file to provide IDE support, see `.vscode/` directory for vscode config example.

+This project use [meson](https://github.com/mesonbuild/meson) for building.

 For testing pure python library, make sure all so/pyd files in `src/bencode2` are removed, then run `PYTHONPATH=src pytest --assert-pkg-compiled=false`.

-For testing native extension, run `pip install -e .` and `pytest tests --assert-pkg-compiled=true`

-There is also `CMakeLists.txt` file to provide IDE support, see `.vscode/` directory for vscode config example.
+For testing native extension, meson-python doesn't provide same function with `python setup.py build_ext --inplace`, so you will need to build so/pyd with meson and copy it to `src/bencode2`, then run `PYTHONPATH=src pytest --assert-pkg-compiled=true`.

+you can use [go-task](https://github.com/go-task/task/) with `task meson` to build.